New York Yankees, Tampa Bay Rays announce Wednesday night starting lineups

 Twitter: @JohnConnolly_22

-This article originally appeared on NorthJersey.com: New York Yankees, Tampa Bay Rays announce Wednesday 6/15 lineups
+This article originally appeared on NorthJersey.com: New York Yankees, Tampa Bay Rays announce tonight's 6/22 lineups